Easy Gluten-Free Chocolate Buckwheat Muffins

 - Eggs: room temperature eggs are better.

-How to make GF Chocolate Buckwheat Muffins
+How to make GF easy Chocolate Buckwheat Muffins

 Preheat oven to 350°F (180°C).
 Line 12 muffin cups with liners or lightly grease them.

-In a large bowl beat the eggs with the sugar, oil, and peanut butter.
+In a large bowl, beat the eggs with the sugar, oil, and peanut butter.

 Add the buckwheat flour, corn starch, baking powder, salt, and cocoa powder along with the milk and mix well without beating.